marilyne-linkurious/documentation/content/admin/content/search/index.md

 ## Use your own {{es}}

 It is possible to use your own {{es}} cluster for performances reasons.
-Linkurious supports {{es}} v1.x as well as v2.x.
+Linkurious supports {{es}} v1.x and v2.x.
 See [details about {{es}} configuration options](/es-config).

 ## Search scalability and alternatives to {{es}}

-Using {{es}} is convenient but may not fit cases where the graph database is big (more a a couple million nodes and edges) and is regularly modified from outside Linkurious, which required to re-index the whole database.
+Using {{es}} is convenient but may not fit cases where the graph database is big (more than a couple million nodes and edges) and is regularly modified from outside Linkurious, which required to re-index the whole database.

 In order to offer a scalable search feature on big graphs, Linkurious offers alternatives search solution:

 - With Neo4j: [using the neo4j-to-elasticsearch Neo4j plugin](/search-neo4j/#neo4j-to-elasticsearch-integration) to synchronize Neo4j and {{es}} incrementally
+- With JanusGraph: [using Linkurious' JanusGraph Search connector](/search-janus) to use JanusGraph built-in search indices
+- With AllegroGraph: [using Linkurious' AllegroGraph Search connector](/search-allegrograph) to use AllegroGraph built-in search indices
-- With DataStax Enterprise Graph: [using Linkurious' DSE Search connector](/search-dse/#dse-search-integration) to use DSE's built-in full-text search capability
+- With DataStax Enterprise Graph: [using Linkurious' DSE Search connector](/search-dse) to use DSE built-in search indices
-- With AllegroGraph: [using Linkurious' AllegroGraph Search connector](/search-allegrograph/#allegrograph-search-integration) to use AllegroGraph built-in full-text search capability
+- With Stardog: [using Linkurious' Stardog Search connector](/search-stardog) to use Stardog built-in search indices

 ## Edit the search configuration